Data and Computer Sciences and Italian in Pavia, Italy

 Computer Science and Data Science Courses

-For the Computer and Data Science courses, the University of Pavia will offer two options that students may choose between.
+Students choose one of two Computer and Data Science courses offered by the University of Pavia.
 Both courses have been designed and approved by Tufts Engineering and Computer Science faculty.
-The courses are:

 • Historical review of computer science.